drolbr/overpass-doc/en/more_info/setup.md

 ## Load the data

+You can skip this step and create your own database if you want to use a local extract instead.

 In contrast to the comparably little size of the software installation, the OpenStreetMap data is big.
-All data worldwide need also with only the geodata and only the current one already 150 GB (as of 2022).
+All data worldwide need also with only the geodata and only the current one already 350 GB to 400 GB (as of 2023).
-Together with all the attic data 360 GB are needed.
+Together with all the attic data 800 GB to 1 TB are needed.

 The data can be copied from a public accessible, daily updated snapshot of the database.
 This action is called _cloning_: